What is a Deviated Septum?

 There are useful ways that you can manage some of the symptoms of a deviated septum.
 There are medications that alleviate symptoms, including the following:

-• Decongestants: work to reduce the swelling of nasal tissue which allows your airways to be open and prevents the restriction of airflow.
-They commonly come in the form of a pill but sprays are available as well.
+• Decongestants work to reduce the swelling of nasal tissue, which allows your airways to be opened and prevents airflow restriction.
+They commonly come in the form of a pill, but sprays are available as well.

 • Antihistamines: target and treat the symptoms of allergies such as a runny nose, itchy eyes, stuffy nose.